bheisler/criterion.rs/book/src/faq.md

 Less often, the problem is that the library crate is configured to compile as a `cdylib`.
 In order to benchmark your crate with Criterion.rs, you will need to set your Cargo.toml to enable generating an `rlib` as well.

+### How can I benchmark a part of a function?

+The short answer is - you can't, not accurately.
+The longer answer is below.

+When people ask me this, my first response is always "extract that part of the function into a new function, give it a name, and then benchmark _that_".
+It's sort of unsatisfying, but that is also the only way to get really accurate measurements of that piece of your code.
+You can always tag it with `#[inline(always)]` to tell rustc to inline it back into the original callsite in the final executable.

+The problem is that your system's clock is not infinitely precise; there is a certain (often surprisingly large) granularity to the clock time reported by `Instant::now`.
+That means that, if it were to measure each execution individually, Criterion.rs might see a sequence of times like "0ms, 0ms, 0ms, 0ms, 0ms, 5ms, 0ms..." for a function that takes 1ms.
+To mitigate this, Criterion.rs runs many iterations of your benchmark, to divide that jitter across each iteration.
+There would be no way to run such a timing loop on _part_ of your code, unless that part were already easy to factor out and put in a separate function anyway.
+Instead, you'd have to time each iteration individually, resulting in the maximum possible timing jitter.

+However, if you need to do this anyway, and you're OK with the reduced accuracy, you can use `Bencher::iter_custom` to measure your code however you want to. `iter_custom` exists to allow for complex cases like multi-threaded code or, yes, measuring part of a function.
+Just be aware that you're responsible for the accuracy of your measurements.